CarinaAJ/ms1-aurora-borealis/README.md

 The second section follows the same scheme.
 First a brief explanation, followed by a Youtube video for some visuals.

-Despite being one of the more common questions regarding the Aurora ("When is the best time to see it?"), this section is only a paragraph in length with no supporting YouTube video.
+Despite being one of the more common questions regarding the Aurora ("When is the best time to see it?"), the last section is only a paragraph in length with no supporting YouTube video.
 However, to make it clearer at first glance what the question is about I decided to add a little calendar icon next to the question, which offers quicker visual context.

 ![Best time to see Aurora](readme-assets/best-time-aurora.jpg)